ovotech/gitoops/docs/blog_post.md

 ### Events

-We want to know:

-- Which repositories trigger jobs on pull requests and merges to the main branch?
+We want to know which repositories trigger jobs on pull requests and merges to the main branch.
 There's a couple of ways we can get this information:

 - Repository webhook configurations can tell us which repository events trigger a webhook against specific CI/CD systems.
 - Status checks can tell us a lot of about which kind of jobs are run on pull requests through their name.

 ### Secrets